 Examination findings include an unobstructed open angle on gonioscopy and characteristic optic nerve appearance and visual field defects.
-IOP may be normal or high but is almost always higher in the eye with more optic nerve damage.
+Intraocular pressure (IOP) may be normal or high but is almost always higher in the eye with more optic nerve damage.

 Characteristic optic nerve changes include

-Increased cup:disk ratio (including an increasing ratio over time)
+Increased cup:disk ratio (particularly an increasing ratio over time)

 Thinning of the neurosensory rim